Notice: This page requires JavaScript to function properly.

 The if-statement may not always look elegant, but Java provides a faster and more convenient way to check conditions.
 It is called the ternary operator, and it has the following syntax:

-First, we set a condition, for example, 10 > 5, and then we put a question mark ? after it.
-If the condition evaluates to true, we go to the true block, for example, System.out.println("That's true");.
-If the condition evaluates to false, we go to the false block, where we might have something like System.out.println("That's not true");.
+First, we define a condition, such as 10 > 5, followed by a question mark ?.
+If the condition is true, the true expression is executed, for example System.out.println("That's true");.
+If the condition is false, the false expression runs instead, such as System.out.println("That's not true");.

 copy